PPMTF/PPMTF/data/PF/README.txt

-This is a directory of PF (the SNS-based People Flow Data).
+This is a directory of PF (SNS-based people flow data).